-When I heard her say that, I recalled all the times in my life when I’ve thought: “I’m going to have to fire that person”; and then I reviewed what happened next.
+When I heard her say that, I recalled all the times in my life when I thought: “I’m going to have to fire that person,”; and then I reviewed what happened next.

 The dread of doing their work

-After thinking “I’m going to have to fire that person,” my very next thought is “but if I do that, I’m going to have to do all their work”.
+After thinking, “I’m going to have to fire that person,” my very next thought is “but if I do that, I will have to do all their work.”

 I hired someone because I have work that needs to be done.
 Even if this employee isn’t doing a great job, they are getting some things done.
 How am I going to get all their work done and get all my work done?
-If I fire them my life is (at least for some period of time) going to get a lot worse.
+If I fire them, my life will (at least for some time) get a lot worse.

-Like I said, I’ve seen a lot of owners do this; but it’s not a behavior I really understand.
-Yes; if they quit you save on unemployment and maybe some severance, but it still costs you: you have a miserable employee in your office, working with your customers, and your whole team watches you abuse this person.
+As I said, I’ve seen many owners do this; but it’s not a behavior I really understand.
+Yes; if they quit, you save on unemployment and maybe some severance, but it still costs you: you have a miserable employee working with your customers, and your whole team watches you abuse this person.
 Generally, they think YOU are the one being a jerk.

-OK, you might be mad at them for underperforming and “making” you fire them; and it might feel good to take out some of that resentment out on them.
+OK, you might be mad at them for underperforming and “making” you fire them; and it might feel good to take some resentment out on them.
 But really, this is not you at your best.
 Right?

 What should we do?